fivetran/dbt_microsoft_ads_source/models/docs.md

 {% enddocs %}

 {% docs budget_name %}
-The status of the campaign's budget.
+The name of the budget.
 This column will be empty for unshared budgets.
 {% enddocs %}

 {% docs budget_status %}